7 Best AI Agents for Python Coding and Data Science (2026 Guide)

 • The "Vibe Check": While GPT-5 is powerful, it often over-engineers simple Python scripts.
 Specialized agents are now preferred for leaner, cleaner code.

 This deep dive is part of our extensive guide on What is Agentic Coding.
+We will cut through the noise and evaluate the actual tools data professionals use in production today.

 1. DeepSeek R1: The New Standard for Data Science